Constructed Languages

 Or, for a little fun, you can play with the Rosetta Stone Game.

-Please note: Due to the popularity of the conlang creation and mutation scripts, certain abuse prevention measures have been put in place.
-If the script is unavailable for more than a few hours, e-mail me at Magus@Fantasist.net and I will correct the problem.
+Please note: Due to the popularity of the conlang creation and mutation scripts, certain abuse prevention measures have been put in place, but they weren't enough, so now all but one of my conlang scripts have been shutdown for the forseable future.

 Also, I will not share my sourcecode for these scripts.
 Click here to read why.